mighty-phoenix/TapSearch/README.md

 # TapSearch

-## Deployed website

-[Click here](http://tap-search-3.herokuapp.com/) to open the deployed version of the website.

 ## What is Tap Search?

-[TapSearch](http://tap-search-3.herokuapp.com/) is a simple program that achieves the following objectives:
+TapSearch is a simple program that achieves the following objectives:

 ```
 1. It takes in multiple paragraphs of text, assigns a unique ID To each paragraph and